bbc/sfn-sim/README.md

 This resource must contain a `function` field which must be a function.
 This will be executed as your lambda handler.

+Lambdas can support custom error handling as long as the `name` property has been set.

 ### `s3`